-10. Prohibited Items, Searching Pupils and Confiscation
+12. Prohibited Items, Searching Pupils and Confiscation

-10.1.
+- 12.1.
 Headteachers/Principals and staff authorised by them have a statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a prohibited item.
 This must be undertaken by two members of staff who have been trained and at least one colleague must be of the same gender as the pupil to be searched.
 Best practice is for both colleagues to be of the same gender as the pupil being searched.
 The prohibited items are:

+- Knives or weapons.

+- Alcohol.

+- Illegal drugs.

+- Stolen items.

+- Tobacco and cigarette papers and vaping equipment

+- Fireworks.

+- Pornographic images.

+- Any article that the member of staff reasonably suspects has been, or is likely to be, used:

+- To commit an offence; or

+- To cause personal injury to any person, including the pupil themselves; or

+- To damage the property of any person, including the pupil themselves.

-The model list below was created using the DfE's 'Searching, screening and confiscation' guidance.
+The model list above was created using the DfE's 'Searching, screening and confiscation' guidance.
 To search for any items not listed here, staff will require the consent of the pupil being searched.